Common Terms in Procurement

 - Act - Implement actions that are necessary to achieve improvements in the processes.

 There is a wide range of quality certifications, from seals applicable to an entire sector or to a specific product to, those that certify the quality of a process or those that focus on compliance with ethical and environmental standards.
 Some have great added value, others have more to do with marketing.
-They can have a national value or be internationally recognised.
-Although each stamp can be useful, International Organisation for Standardisation (ISO) standards are the considered the recognised international best practice.
+They can have a national value or be internationally recognized.
+Although each stamp can be useful at a certain moment, International Organisation for Standardization (ISO) standards are the considered the recognized international best practice.

-ISO is an independent, non-governmental Organisation created in 1946, and has been developing standards relating to manufacturing, managing processes, delivering services or supplying materials.
+ISO is an independent, non-governmental Organisation created in 1946, and has been developing standards relating to making products, managing processes, delivering services or supplying materials.

 Some of the most useful in the humanitarian sector are the following “families” standards: